 And to be at least somewhat of an expert in your niche also helps.

 But to give you some perspective.
 I launched the digital product through an early pre-order launch.

 I started the pre-order on a Tuesday and ended the sequence on Friday evening.

-Bear in mind that in this stage I was only validating my idea.
+Bear in mind that at this stage I was only validating my idea.
 Nothing was built yet.

 The pre-order launch did $557,27 in sales in four days, completely automated, against a list of 400 subscribers.

 On that list, I had an average open rate of 32%, which means not even half opened the campaigns.